 We have an online enrolment form that you can fill in to make your course booking.
 Simply select the course that you wish to enrol in from the training calendar and it will take you through to the course description.
 This is where you will find the enrolment button that will take you through to the enrolment form.
 If you would like to have a look at the enrolment form click on this link...
 Enrolment Form

-All Asset Training courses are predominantly pay as you go.
-If you'd prefer you can pay in advance for your course over the phone with a credit card or you can pay on the day in cash or by credit/debit card.
+All Asset Training courses are predominantly prepaid.
+You can pay in advance for your course over the phone with a credit card or the pay now link on the invoice that you receive.

 The classification of pump determines the pressure and flow (bar L/pm) of the pump and the type of training required to use and operate it.
 A Class "A" pump has a maximum output pressure anywhere between 800 and 5600 bar L/pm and a Class "B" pump has a minimum output pressure of 5600 bar L/pm or over.
 Any pump producing an output pressure below 800 bar L/pm is considered a low pressure pump and unless there is a risk of injury while using this type of pump, training is not required.

 You need to look at the pumps compliance plate and find the pressure and flow rates.
 Many pumps have PSI or kPa pressures which will need to converted to bar and if the flow is in gallons this will need to be converted to Litres per minute.
 The pressure and flow need to be calculated to return a bar L/pm value to determine the class.
 Click on the following button to use our HPWJ calculator to assist in determining your pumps class.